WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 Dave Ramsey once said, “Your children can take a loan out to pay for college, but you can’t take a loan out to pay for your retirement.”

-Much like the rules on an airplane of “securing your own oxygen mask”, it’s important to remember that before taking care of others, you must take care of yourself and your financial security first.
+Much like the rules on an airplane of “securing your own oxygen mask”, it’s important to remember that before taking care of others, you must first take care of yourself and your financial security.
+While you may do a great job of keeping your average spending in retirement relatively lowit can be hard to say no to adult children in need.

 Having your children experience a one-time gift for a wedding or a down payment on their first home is a wonderful thing and is something most parents list as a financial goal.